 Road to Recovery

 To understand what the recovery phase would look like, model simulations were performed for each of the local communities devastated by Harvey.
-The key assumptions of the regional economic model are: (1) all industries were shut down during the storm, (2) residential and nonresidential capital stock reduced according to the observed damages and survey data, and (3) the area’s capacity in terms of resources are limited to its pre-Harvey conditions.
-The hurricane imposed on direct impact on land.
+The key assumptions of the regional economic model are: (1) all industries were shut down during the storm, (2) residential and nonresidential capital stock declined according to the observed damages and survey data, and (3) the area’s capacity in terms of resources are limited to its pre-Harvey conditions.
+The hurricane imposed no direct impact on land.
 Even without government intervention, the local economy can recover over time along with restoration of homes and businesses.

 Need for Speed

-However, it will take years for a typical impacted community to reach this new equilibrium in the long run.
+However, it will take years for a typical impacted community to reach a new equilibrium in the long run.
 A natural disaster’s extended economic impact would be enormous in light of cumulative output losses over the years before the economy rebounds to its baseline or pre-disaster level.
 The results of model simulations for Port Aransas and the entire Aransas County suggest that the lost output in the wake of Harvey would more than double if a full recovery takes four years instead of a nearly instant recovery within one year.
 The total output loss would more than double again if the recovery period lasts for 10 years instead of four years.

 The simulation results also provide some valuable insights regarding Harvey’s impacts.
 Because of the limited capacity in the form of labor and capital resources in those small, suburban communities devastated by the storm, the recovery process will generate substantial indirect effects on the rest of the metro area and the Coastal Bend region.
 In other words, rebuilding activity will become a boon to the regional economy, particularly construction employment.